ch4mpy/spring-addons/samples/tutorials/reactive-client/README.md

     };
 }
 ```
-We can then update the security filter-chain configuration as follow:
+We can then update the security filter-chain configuration as follows:
 ```java
 @Bean
 SecurityWebFilterChain clientSecurityFilterChain(